iamjake648/letsEncrypt-for-JSS/README.md

-# letsEncrypt-for-JSS
+# Let's Encrypt for JSS
-**Implementation of Let's Encrypt SSL for JAMFSoftwareServer on RHEL/CentOS 7**
+**Implementation of Let's Encrypt SSL for the JAMFSoftwareServer on RHEL/CentOS 7**

 There are 3 components to this solution: